 How much is the tax advantage?

-For income received in 2020 (taxed in 2021), the tax exemption is limited to €800 per taxpayer per year.
+For income received in 2019 (taxed in 2020), the tax exemption is increased to €800 per taxpayer per year.
 If we consider that a dividend is normally subject to withholding tax calculated at the rate of 30%, this equates to an effective tax gain of €240 per taxpayer per year.

 How to reclaim this tax?